 - Laboratory of Electronics and Energy Processes (LE²P)

 - Laboratory of Physics and Mathematical Engineering for Energy and Environment (PIMENT)

 All of these research activities are carried out in partnership with leading French institutions, in particular through joint research units.
 The Institute of Research for Development (IRD), the French National Meteorological Service, the French National Centre for Scientific Research (CNRS), the Centre for International Cooperation in Agricultural Research for Development (CIRAD), the National Institute of Health and Medical Research (INSERM) and the Institute of Earth Physics of Paris (IPGP).

-With its partners the University of Reunion Island offers state-of-the-art research platforms, with a plant protection division, a cyclotron, a satellite-assisted environmental monitoring station and an atmospheric observation station.
+With its partners, the University of Reunion Island offers state-of-the-art research platforms, with a plant protection division, a cyclotron, a satellite-assisted environmental monitoring station and an atmospheric observation station.

 As for student life, each university site is home to a Student House, which is a place to socialise and share information.
 Students can also take part in a number of cultural and sporting activities organised on the various sites throughout the academic year (the largest range of outdoor activities in France).
-In addition the IUT is home to 5 student associations.
+In addition the IUT is home to 5 student societies.

 Practicality is key here at the IUT of Reunion Island, and therefore the university restaurant is located on-site, along with student accommodation as well.